XingFramework/xing-book/a_readable_get_resource.md

 We're going to start by writing a spec.
 (You do write your specs first ... right?)
 We'll start with an integration-level spec that tests that the entire backend produces JSON as desired when given the proper HTTP request, and use that as a framework to guide our unit tests and code.

-We'll use [FactoryGirl](https://github.com/thoughtbot/factory_girl) to manufacture a Project, and submit an HTTP request to to the proper URL, and inspect the returned JSON.
+We'll use [FactoryGirl](https://github.com/thoughtbot/factory_girl) to manufacture a Project, then submit an HTTP request to to the proper URL and inspect the returned JSON.

 ##### ```backend/spec/requests/project_get_spec.rb```